 The automaker still has some good stuff though.
 Its ultimate direction is developing vehicles that use sustainable energy sources.
 And this is what the FCEV displays.
 Aside from this, Honda recently introduced the 2015 Fit.
 It has improved performance and efficiency and enhanced interior and technology features.
 And this is all good for the all-new Honda Fit.
 It definitely needed refinement.
 I would never buy a Fit though.
 However, in general, Honda is a good choice, if you are looking for reliability.

-The next automaker in line that intends to beat both of its rivals is South Korea based Hyundai.
+The next automaker in line that intends to beat both of its rivals is South Korea-based Hyundai.
 It will market a hydrogen-powered vehicle based on its Tucson.
 It’s hard for me to find words right now.
 I am thinking: what is with all these hydrogen-powered vehicles?
 It’s probably because we are running out of petrol.
 Many believe that consumers want this zero-emission technology.
 Hyundai believes.
 But we may just not be ready to make the switch yet.
 And, well, a Tucson is definitely not what I have in mind for FCEV.

-The carmaker that is never defeated.
+The carmaker is never defeated.
 A favorite of mine, Volkswagen, has introduced new features and new models that many will buy, in my opinion.
 VW leaders stand behind their statement that “hydrogen fuel-cell has failed to live up to promises,” there is simply no efficient way to produce hydrogen, meaning the cars will be expensive.
 Yet, we see many carmakers jumping right in and introducing their FCEVs.
 So, what did VW introduced in 2013?
 Well, it was simply an E vehicle.
 The e-Golf.
 Before we even say something, let’s just stop and enjoy the visual aesthetics of the car.

 The electric motor produces 115 horsepowers and 199 pound-feet of torque.
 It will take you from 0 to 62 MPH in 11.8 seconds.
 It sure falls behind its standard quick Golf brother, but it’s not bad at all for this beautiful city EV.
 The lithium-ion battery is mounted under the back seat, not taking from cargo or passenger space.
 The only thing missing, for now, is the price.

 With no wild features and lines, the Volkswagen Group also introduced its newest concept vehicle – the Cross Blue Coupe Concept crossover.
 The car appeared at the 2013 LA Auto Show.
 Inside and out, it screams Volkswagen.
 The style and the luxury speak about carefully considered lines and features.
 Overall, it is a fuel-efficient SUV many will be waiting for.
 Meanwhile, Volkswagen will continue pushing innovative technology like its automatic parking and exiting from tight spaces through smartphones.
-Tons of good stuff is to be expected from the old German automaker.
+Tons of good stuff are to be expected from the old German automaker.

 Some other old automakers are also adopting new technologies faster than ever.
 We will talk about those in another article.
 Thanks for reading!